-The adjustable resistance range is generally defined between 0 and 30 U{NOM} / I{NOM} of the particular model.
+The adjustable resistance range is defined in the technical specifications.
 The voltage setting in dependency of the resistance set value and the output current is done by calculation of the microcontroller and thus will be slower the other controllers inside the control circuit.
 Clarification: